maidsafe/sn_routing/README.md

 This is a very under researched area.
 For a general introduction to some of the ideas behind the design related to XOR Space, watching [The SAFE Network from First Principles series](https://www.youtube.com/watch?v=Lr9FJRDcNzk&list=PLiYqQVdgdw_sSDkdIZzDRQR9xZlsukIxD) is recommended.
 The slides for XOR Distance Metric and Basic Routing lecture are also [available here](http://ericklavoie.com/talks/safenetwork/1-xor-routing.pdf).
 The last video from the series on how the same ideas were applied to decentralised BitTorrent trackers is available [here](https://www.youtube.com/watch?v=YFV908uoLPY).
 A proper formalisation of the Routing algorithm is in progress.

-## Prerequisite

-[libsodium](https://github.com/jedisct1/libsodium) is a native dependency, and can be installed by following the instructions [for Windows](https://github.com/maidsafe/QA/blob/master/Documentation/Install%20libsodium%20for%20Windows.md) or [for OS X and Linux](https://github.com/maidsafe/QA/blob/master/Documentation/Install%20libsodium%20for%20OS%20X%20or%20Linux.md).

 ## License

 Licensed under either of